spekulatius/laravel-commonmark-blog/README.md

 - **CommonMark**: [PHP CommonMark](https://github.com/thephpleague/commonmark) to support extensibility.
 By default, all `.md` files are converted to HTML files.
 The HTML files are stored in the `public/`-directory.
 Other file extensions such as `.markdown` are ignored.
 - **Frontmatter** can be defined as global defaults in [`config/blog.php`](https://github.com/spekulatius/laravel-commonmark-blog/blob/main/config/blog.php) and on a per-article basis.
 - **Assets** such as videos, images, etc. as well as any other files are copied over 1:1.
 - Information about the generated articles can be stored in the cache optionally.
-This allows to add elements dynamically to sidebars, footers, etc.
+This allows adding elements dynamically to sidebars, footers, etc.
 - **Automatic embargo**: Articles with publication dates in the future will not be converted.
-Manually added links are not check and will be included by default.
+Manually added links are not checked and will be included by default.

 ### SEO-Enhancements

-There are several SEO-improvements included or easily configurable via extensions:
+There are several SEO improvements included or easily configurable via extensions:

-- Meta-tags, Twitter Card and Facebook Open-Graph from the post-frontmatter or globally
+- Meta-tags, Twitter Card, and Facebook Open-Graph from the post-frontmatter or globally
 - Adding lazy-loading attributes to images (optional via extension)
 - Global definitions of `rel`-attributes for root-domain, sub-domains, and external links (optional via extension)